waredaniel/Arrays-and-Looping/README.md

 1. Clone repository to your desktop.
 2. Navigate to 'Arrays-and-Looping' folder.
-3. Open the index.html file in your web browser.
+3. Open index.html in your web browser.

 ## GitHub Site